-Tom joined Landmark Chambers at the beginning of 2018, and has developed a busy practice in all areas of property, planning, and costs law.
+Tom joined Landmark Chambers at the beginning of 2018, and has developed a busy practice in all areas of property, costs and planning and compulsory purchase law.
 He is regularly instructed to appear in the High Court, County Court and First Tier Tribunal on behalf of developers and landowners (including local authorities), as well as on behalf of commercial, charitable and residential landlords and tenants.
 He has a particular focus on all areas of the law relating to the development of land.
+Tom is regularly instructed – both led and unled – in trials arising out of landlord and tenant and real property disputes.

 Tom’s property practice is wide-ranging.
 He is regularly instructed in matters ranging from multitrack and fast track trials and complex service charge and s.168 hearings in the First Tier Tribunal, through to possession hearings, strikeout and summary judgment hearings, and relief from sanction hearings.
 Recent appearances have included the following: